blaulaub/kata.args.java/iteration-1/README.md

 ...ongoing

+# Unexpected time-outs

+- how to use Hamcrest with JUnit5 (simple answer by stack Overflow)

 # Ideas for future changes

 - when an unexpected argument is encountered, include its position in the error message (for better usability)

+# Other ideas

+- commit timer: how long ago was my last (local) commit or my last (public) push; have I got stuck or delayed?